sporeprotocol/spore-docs/docs/dob0/protocol.md

 `type`: String type, the type of attribute.

-`offset` and `len`: Numeric types, which together specify a segment in DNA, to derive data based on pattern
+`offset` and `len`: Numeric types, which together specify a segment in DNA, to derive data based on pattern.
+Segments that exceed the DNA's length will be trimmed.

 `pattern`: String type, optional: